romansp/romansp.github.io/src/cv.md

 ### Profile

-Passionate in performance software engineer with almost 5 years of experience in enterprise web solutions development.
+Passionate in performance software engineer with more than 5 years of experience in enterprise web solutions development.
 I'm mostly experienced in Microsoft's stack but always willing to do explore new solutions and tools.

 ------

 ### Skills

-C#, ASP.NET MVC, T-SQL, JavaScript, AngularJS, jQuery, CSS, HTML, Git / SVN / TFS
+C#, ASP.NET MVC Core, ASP.NET MVC, JavaScript, Vue.js, Angular.js, Angular, jQuery, CSS, HTML, Git / SVN / TFS

 ------